sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_7_HelloWorldProgramInPython/Q_7_HelloWorldProgramInPython_Quiz.md

 **Description**

-a) Vim is a text editor for Unix that comes with Linux, BSD, and macOS.
+Vim is a text editor for Unix that comes with Linux, BSD, and macOS.

-b) Google chrome is a web browser.

-c) Notepad is a text editor in windows.

-d) All are not correct.

 ---
 ---